camipozas/docker-gh-actions/slides.md

 image: https://images.unsplash.com/photo-1600042863738-970c0d567f6b?
 ---

-# GitHub Actions
+# GitHub Actions[^1]

 GitHub Definition: _Automate, customize, and execute your software development workflows right in your repository with GitHub Actions.
-You can discover, create, and share actions to perform any job you'd like, including CI/CD, and combine actions in a completely customized workflow._
+You can discover, create, and share actions to perform any job you'd like, including CI/CD, and combine actions in a completely customized workflow._[^2]

 **But, what kind of things we can do?:**
 - Deploy docker images (or testing of multiple containers), CI/CD, automated PR workflows, connect to cloud services, it's **free**, etc.